ddsky/api-league-clients/go/docs/TextApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTagPartOfSpeechRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiTagPartOfSpeechAPIRequest struct via the builder pattern

 Name | Type | Description  | Notes